beatobongco/X_Days_of_ML_Code/README.md

 **Next steps**
 * Still go through [keras image classification tutorial](https://blog.keras.io/building-powerful-image-classification-models-using-very-little-data.html)
 * learn more high-level intution for *convolutional neural networks* and *max pooling*
+* Split cat and dog data into train/test folders with 1k images per class for train and 400 per class for test.
+Make a new folder in gdrive for this

 ## 2018/9/12
 Tags: keras preprocessing image ImageDataGenerator RGB normalization